dulwichpsycotherapy/website/help.md

 id: 4
 layout: page
 title: Where can I help
-description: I offer psychotherapy services to clients in confidential and private settings as well as reflective practice groups for clinical and management teams in nhs, charity and business settings
+description: I offer psychotherapy services to clients in confidential and private settings as well as reflective practice groups for clinical and management teams in nhs, charity and business settings.
 nav-menu: true
 ---